How to Become a Counselor in Maryland

 - Applicants should complete the supervised work experience requirements next.
 That means applicants looking for licensure as a clinical drug and alcohol counselor must have completed at least three years with a minimum of 2,000 hours of supervised experience and applicants looking for licensure as a professional clinical counselor must have completed at least 3,000 hours of supervised work experience.
 It is important that applicants remember that two of those years must be completed after the applicant obtains a master’s or doctoral degree.

 - Applicants should take and achieve a passing score on the National Counselors Examination of the National Board for Certified Counselors and the State Law Test.
-There are also drug and alcohol related tests that may be required.
+There are also drug and alcohol-related tests that may be required.
 The Maryland Department of Health and Mental Hygiene maintains a list.
 There may also be ethics tests involved in the process that need to be passed as well.

 - The final step is to actually apply.
 This will include submitting information for a criminal background check that is required and also filling out all of the required forms, which are different depending on the type of counseling license being pursued.
 The MDHMH has a list of all the forms required that can be downloaded from its website.

-Counselor Career Outlook In Maryland
+Counseling Career Outlook In Maryland

 - Maryland Psychologist Licensing